 Over two hundred students were ushered into the atrium of the Pascal Higher Institute of Mathematics, which was composed of a huge, blue, glass dome held in place by a latticework of metal bars.
-Sunlight shone in through a hole at the top, bypassing a metal design in order to cast the shadow of a shifting hypercube on the floor below.
+Sunlight shone in through a hole at the top, bypassing a spinning frame in order to cast the shadow of a shifting tesseract on the floor below.

-If the schedule had included the usual dry lecture students would’ve simply trickled in, but today they flooded through the door.
-Each one held a cheap plastic PDA in their hands, some having already managed to get smears of peanut butter or potato chip grease on the screen even though it had only been issued to them five minutes ago.
-With no professor trying to group them like a weak demigod trying to part a sea, the students formed their own units of five or six and either found seats or leaned up against the glass sides of the room.
+If the schedule had included the usual dry lecture students would’ve just trickled in, but today they flooded through the doors.
+Each one held a cheap plastic-shelled tablet in their hands, some having already managed to get smears of lotion or potato chip grease on the screen even though it had only been issued to them five minutes ago.
+With no professor trying to group them like a weak demigod trying to part a sea, the students formed their own units of five or six and either found seats at the many tables or leaned up against the glass sides of the chamber.

-Every student present was at least eighteen years old, since you had to be to vote.
-All the other pupils who hadn’t yet attained the lofty age were busy eating overcooked food in the cafeteria, swimming in the university’s infinity pools, or burying their noses in books and Holotomes from the library.
+Every student present was at least eighteen years old, as that was the minimum legal age to vote.
+All the other pupils who hadn’t yet attained the lofty age were busy eating in the cafeteria, swimming in the university’s infinity pools, or burying their noses in books and holotomes from the library.

 Moana was one of the last to enter.
-She tended to stick out of the crowd a little because, even though all the girls wore the same blue uniforms with their long skirts, wide shoulders, and calculator pins, her skin was much darker than most of her peers.
-Her island heritage meant she had skin like bronze and hair like black silk.
-Her uniform was spotless and freer of wrinkles than mannequin skin.
-The PDA clutched in her arms was also pristine and unsmudged.
+Her uniform was spotless and freer of wrinkles than mannequin skin; the tablet clutched in her arms was also pristine.
 She wandered over to a pocket of acquaintances and listened in on their conversation.

-“I’m going to make him blonde,” one girl said as she scribbled away on her PDA with a stylus.
+“I’ll make him blond,” one girl said as she scribbled away on her tablet with a stylus.
 “He needs to surround himself with happy colors.
-It’ll promote a positive attitude in every American who sees him.”
+It’ll promote positivity in everyone who sees him.”

-“Why are you making it a man?” another girl asked with a disgusted tone.
-“We’ve only had three female presidents to sixty-five males.
+“Why are you making them a man?” another girl asked in disgust.
+“We’ve only had three woman presidents to sixty-five men.
 I’m voting for a woman.”
-The girl tapped at an option on the PDA to select her candidate’s sex.
+She tapped at an option on the tablet to select her candidate’s sex.

-“She’s not going to look the way you want,” Moana chimed in.
+“She won’t look the way you want,” Moana chimed in.
 The others turned to look at her.
 “Or act like it.
 The process is called ‘Mosaic’ remember?
-He or she will be the mean average of all the votes.
+He or she or they will be the mean average of all the votes.
 Your input is negligible.”

-“If it’s so negligible, then why are you bothering to vote?” the boy snapped back.
+“If it’s so negligible, then why are you bothering to vote?” he snapped.
 “You don’t have to just because you’re eighteen now.”

-Before she could answer, something flew down into the group of students and started to harass them.
+Before she could answer, something flew down into the group and harassed them.
 The blue object flew back and forth tapping at random foreheads with a crinkled beak.
-It swirled around Moana’s head a few times and plucked one of her hairs out on its last pass.
-She didn’t even flinch.
-This kind of behavior was to be expected from Fredrick.
+It swooped around Moana’s head a few times and plucked one of her black hairs out on its last pass.
+She didn’t flinch; this kind of behavior was to be expected from Fredrick.

 “What is that thing?” the girl who liked primary colors asked.

-Moana snapped out of it and stared at her blank PDA.
+Moana snapped out of it and stared at the blank spaces on her tablet’s screen.
 The school was only giving them so much time; otherwise the slackers might say they needed a few days to sculpt the United States’ next leader.
 At least she could get the obvious parts out of the way.

 Five most important traits: honest, intelligent, brave, compassionate, even-tempered

 Easy enough so far.
-She clicked around the PDA to get to the appearance tab.
+She clicked around the screen to get to the appearance tab.
 What should a president look like?
-It really didn’t matter much to her but she couldn’t bring herself to mark no preference on the screen.
+It really didn’t matter much to her, but she couldn’t bring herself to mark ‘no preference’.

 “What kind of background are you giving him?” a boy asked as he sat down next to her.
 “Since he’ll have his finger on the button I’m giving him a focus in medicine.
 If he’s going to push it I want him to know exactly what radiation does to a body you know?
 He’ll have to live with that knowledge if he does it.”

-“…Will have a focus in mathematics.
+“-will have a focus in mathematics.
 I don’t want her relying on others to just show her the numbers for our economy or our troops.
 I’d like her to practically have the numbers printed across her mind.
-Not that it matters,” she said.
+Not that it matters,” she added.
 The boy stared at her with a surprisingly sad look, like someone watching an endangered species made of chocolate melt in the sun.
 She remembered his name was Lucas.
 Last year he had asked her if she wanted to go to the annual Pascal Festival of New Ideas: the school’s closest thing to a prom.
-She had said no and actually passed up the experience entirely to study for midterms.
-I remember I was very polite about it, Moana told herself.
+She had said no and passed up the experience entirely to study for midterms.
+I remember I was very polite about it.
 Here he was again, hair short and spiky and teeth just crooked enough for his smile to be endearing.

-“No president has ever lost an election because of one vote,” she explained, her tone having softened a little.
-He really looked like the kind of guy who could cry just from seeing road kill.
+“No president has ever lost an election because of one vote,” she explained, her tone softening some; he really looked like the kind of guy who could cry from seeing roadkill.

 “Well no, but this time is different.
-Everyone’s vote has just as much influence as everyone else’s.
 There’s no more buying the election.
 No more parties.
-Just the average,” he said and handed over his PDA so Moana could see the man he’d created.
-The face of Lucas’ candidate looked exactly like Abraham Lincoln.
-When he noticed the way she looked at it he chimed, “That’s so he knows what he has to live up to.
+Just what everybody really wants,” he said, handing over his tablet so Moana could see the man he’d created.
+The face of Lucas’s candidate was identical to Abraham Lincoln.
+He noticed that she noticed.
+“That’s so he knows what he has to live up to.
 Every penny he sees will remind him of his responsibilities.”

 “Except he won’t end up looking like Lincoln.
 You said it yourself; this Mosaic election is just an average.
-Chances are you won’t even contribute a whole freckle.”
+Chances are you won’t contribute a thousandth of a freckle.”

 “You wouldn’t be voting if you believed that,” he said pointedly.
 She sat in silence for a moment.
 “You think your vote will somehow rise above the others,” he continued.
 “That your strengths will be in that new person, our new leader, no matter what.”

-I wonder what it will be like to be born from a national average, she thought.
-400 million profiles combined into an average.
-Then that average is translated, again by computer, into a genetic profile.
+I wonder what it will be like to be born from a national average.
+400 million selections combined into one.
+Then that one will be translated, by artificial impartial intelligence, into a genetic profile.
 Then that profile is grown in an artificial womb, accelerated by synthetic hormones and metabolic catalysts.
 In a month you’ve got a fully grown human being with no mind of its own, just enough electrical activity to pump a heart and work the lungs.
 Less intelligence than a ladybug.

-Then comes the soul, poured in like a refreshing glass of summer lemonade.
+Then comes the soul, poured in like summer lemonade.
 Sweet and instant… a flood of complexity.
-An empty maze rearranges itself into a thinking machine… In reality, a biomechanical interface cable links into the back of the brain and uploads the personality created by averaging every American’s opinions together.
+An empty maze rearranges itself into a thinking machine… In reality, a biomechanical interface cable links into the brain stem and uploads the personality created by averaging every American’s opinions together.
 Then presto: the new leader of the free world.

-As if hearing her thoughts, an origami frog spotted Moana from across the atrium and began hopping in her direction.
-It croaked electronically and dodged shuffling student dress shoes as best it could.
-Please get stepped on, she thought.
+As if hearing her thoughts, an origami frog spotted Moana and hopped in her direction.
+It croaked, like a burp through an old truck radio, and dodged shuffling student dress shoes as best it could.
+Please get stepped on.
 Alas, the pseudo-amphibian made it past the crowd and hopped into her lap.
-She tried to shoo it away but it merely leapt over her arm every time.
+She tried to shoo it away, but it merely leapt over her arm every time.
 Finally giving up on the aggressive tactic, Moana reached down slowly with an open palm.
-The frog looked at her warily for a moment, decided she meant no harm, and leapt into her hand.
+The frog looked at her warily for a moment, decided she meant no harm, and jumped into her hand.

-It really was an incredible invention that was much easier to admire without Fredrick standing by and gloating about how much they cost or what horrible things he planned to do with them.
-There was a small blue patch flashing on its back.
+It really was an incredible invention, much easier to admire without Fredrick standing by and gloating about how much they cost or what horrible things he planned to do with them.
+There was a blue patch flashing on its back.
 She tapped it gently and the frog’s motion ceased.

-His rule did not last long however.
-The hand of a malevolent deity descended from the sky and grabbed him from his throne on Moana’s knee.
+His rule did not last long however, as the hand of a malevolent deity descended from the sky and grabbed him from his throne on Moana’s knee.
 The fingers turned up and joined at their tips, forming prison bars the gorilla could not slip through.
-The evil god lowered itself onto its knees and looked at Moana.
-A swarm of origami frogs hopped around his feet and got tangled in his shoe laces like lobotomized minions.
+The evil god squatted down and looked at Moana.
+A swarm of origami frogs opped around his feet and got tangled in his shoe laces like lobotomized minions.

 “Did I say you could play with my stuff?”
-Fredrick sneered.
+Fredrick asked with a sneer.

 “Sorry,” Moana said flatly.
 “I couldn’t resist.
-Besides, it just seemed to like me.”
-She noticed Fredrick only had the wrapper-controller in his other hand.
-“Where’s your PDA?”
-She asked, genuinely curious.
+Besides, it seemed to like me.”
+She noticed he only had the wrapper-controller in his other hand.
+“Where’s your votepad?”

 “Pff, I’m not voting,” Fredrick scoffed.

-“And why not?”
-Moana asked, trying and failing to mimic Lucas’ hurt tone when she’d said something similar.
-Instead, it just sounded like she was daring him to say the most offensive thing he could.
-He was happy to oblige.
+“And why not?” she asked, trying and failing to mimic Lucas’s hurt tone when she’d said something similar.
+Instead it just sounded like she was daring him to say the most offensive thing he could, which he was happy to oblige.

-“I’m not going to share in the responsibility when that thing comes out.
+“I’m not sharing the responsibility when that thing comes out.
 Humans need to get screwed up the old fashioned way: by their parents and by prisons like this.
 If not, we can’t be sure his primal urges have been repressed enough.
 We won’t know if his hideous amoral dreams have been beaten out of him.”

 “Have yours been beaten out of you?”
 She asked, trying not to sound shaken.